Mostafa-Y-Mansour/Weather-Journal-App/README.md

 ## Extras

-Go to http://localhost:8000/ to run the app
+Go to http://localhost:8000/ to run the app locally